Civlac/SRWLED-Wiki/Reactive-Animations.md

 **Sliders used:**
 1. Speed: Adjustable fade rate.
 Keep it high.
-1. Intensity: Change this to select your base colour.
+1. Intensity: Adjustable base colour.

 ### ASound15
 This routine maps ALL of the bins throughout the length of the LEDs.
 Currently, it seems to mirror the data.